 Innovation & Equity

-The Wonder of Learning Boston 2018 will bring desperately needed teacher training to the heart of Boston and to our region.
-Educators and caregivers in settings from home based daycares to public schools, regardless of zip code or income, will have access to no or low cost professional development and opportunities to improve their professional practice and outcomes for their students.
+The Wonder of Learning Boston 2018 brought desperately needed teacher training to the heart of Boston and to our region.
+Educators and caregivers in settings from home based daycares to public schools, regardless of zip code or income, had access to no or low cost professional development and opportunities to improve their professional practice and outcomes for their students.

 Get in Touch